-Alcohol contained within sandalwood oil.
+\Alcohol contained within sandalwood oil.

-The price of wood will be affected both by colour and the oil content, which in turn are interrelated.
 Wood with higher oil content will receive a greater sale price than that with lower oil content.

 I have viewed the TFS plantations, and have had analysed trees at the age of 3 years for oil, and can confirm that analyses have proven the presence of oil within those trees - earlier than would normally be found in a natural environment in India.